normal-computing/posteriors/docs/examples/ekf_premier_league.md

 League.

 ## Plot the skills
-We initiated the skills of the teams to zero, which is not realistic, so we'll use the 2021/22 season as a warm-up period and plot the skills of the teams in the 2022/23 season.
+We initialized the skills of the teams to zero, which is not realistic, so we'll use the 2021/22 season as a warm-up period and plot the skills of the teams in the 2022/23 season.